project-ida/notes/Deep strong coupling.md

 $$
 \frac{4 \pi\sqrt{2} }{106} \times \sqrt{\frac{10^{11}}{24\times10^{6}}} \times \frac{10^{-8}}{10^9} \times 6 \times 10^{-3} \times 106^{1/3} \approx 3\times 10^{-18} \ll 1
+\label{eq:dipolewithnumbers}
 $$

-And so we're even further away from the superradiant regime when considering the electric dipole coupling associated with the phonon motion.
+And so we're even further away from the superradiant regime when considering the electric dipole coupling associated with the phonon motion for a single nucleus.

 We've so far looked at the Rabi model where the number of TLS is $N=1$.
 How does the story change when we have many TLS?

-## Dicke model
+# Dicke model

-When we have $N$ identical TLS coupled to a single mode (i.e. single frequency) of a quantised field then Hamiltonian is called the Dicke Hamiltonian.
-It's a simple extension of the Rabi Hamiltonian in Eq. $\ref{eq:rabiH}$ in the sense that we just add $N$ copies of the TLS terms as seen below:
+The Dicke model describes a system where we have $N$ identical TLS coupled to a single mode (i.e. single frequency/wavelength) of a quantised field.
+The Dicke Hamiltonians is a simple extension of the Rabi Hamiltonian in Eq. $\ref{eq:rabiH}$ in the sense that we just add $N$ copies of the TLS terms as seen below:

 $$
 H_{\text{Dicke}} = \frac{\Delta E}{2} \sum_{i=1}^N \sigma_z^{(i)} +  \hbar\omega\left(a^{\dagger}a +\frac{1}{2}\right) + U \sum_{i=1}^N (a^\dagger + a) (\sigma_+^{(i)} + \sigma_-^{(i)})